This post may contain affiliate links. See my privacy policy for details.

 - Place desired vegetables around the roast.
 Dab the remaining seasoning mixture over the vegetables.

-- Roast in the pre-heated oven for 15 minutes, then turn the oven temperature down to 300° F. Do not open the oven!
+- Roast uncovered in the pre-heated oven for 15 minutes, then turn the oven temperature down to 300° F. Do not open the oven!

 - Let the roast continue to roast for another 20-25 minutes per pound of meat, around 100 minutes or until the internal temperature reaches 140° F when a meat thermometer is inserted into the middle.